modm-io/modm/tools/build_script_generator/scons/module.md

 - `MODM_GIT_INFO`
 - `MODM_GIT_STATUS`: defined only if called with `with_state=True`.

-You can enable this by setting the `modm:build:scons:info.git` option.
+You can enable this by setting the `modm:build:info.git` option.

+!!! info "Increased build time"
+    Since the git repository status can change at any time, it needs to be checked on every build.
+This adds less than a second to every build.

 A call to `env.InfoBuild()` will generate a `<info_build.h>` header file and add this define to the command line CPP options:

 - `MODM_BUILD_INFO`

-You can enable this by setting the `modm:build:scons:info.build` option.
+You can enable this by setting the `modm:build:info.build` option.

 !!! warning "Respect developers privacy"
     This information is placed into the firmware in **cleartext**, so it will